Academic

 countriesAdmission criteria are co-regulated by an external authority and universities

-This applies to one country: Switzerland
+This applies to 2 countries: Wallonia, Switzerland

 Introduction of programmes at Bachelor level